Year Sponsor

 Answer

-The number forty-five factors as three times fifteen.
-Maharal explains that fifteen represents the highest level and mentions the significance of three.
 The larger group exists in Eretz Yisrael since it is the heart of the world and source of vitality for the entire world.

 Presenter: Avrum Leeder